andypotatohy/roast/README.md

 ROAST is NOT backwards compatible in the generated simulation data.

 Starting from Version 3.0, ROAST enforces the [RAS rule](http://www.grahamwideman.com/gw/brain/orientation/orientterms.htm) for the input MRI.
 So if the input MRI is not in RAS orientation, ROAST will re-orient it into RAS (you'll notice this if you just run ROAST on the default subject: the [MNI152 averaged head](http://nist.mni.mcgill.ca/?p=858), see [Example 1](#example-1), as it's in LAS orientation).
 This is part of our efforts to make ROAST compatible with [Soterix software HD-Explore and HD-Targets](https://soterixmedical.com/research/software).
 In the upcoming release of these two software it is possible to load the results output from ROAST.
 Related to this, there are three spaces involved in ROAST (see below figure).
-ROAST always operates in the center box (model voxel space).
+ROAST operates and outputs in the center box (model voxel space).

 ![Three spaces involved in ROAST](./3spaces.jpg)